RvonGlahn/CPP-BattleSnake/README.md

 ![tests](https://github.com/RvonGlahn/CPP-BattleSnake/actions/workflows/ubuntu.yml/badge.svg)

-This is a C++ library for battlesnake.
+This is a C++ library for battlesnake and is still under construction.
 Different snakes will be provided for the use in battlesnake arenas.
 You need a webserver to deploy a Snake.
-For further details see the battlesnake [documentation](https://docs.battlesnake.com/references/api).
+For further details see the [battlesnake documentation](https://docs.battlesnake.com/references/api).

 ## Installation

 Setup is easy with the help of make and cmake.
-No dependencies are needed.
-Only Catch2 for testing the library is used.
+No dependencies are needed.</br>
+Only Catch2 for testing is used.

 ```Bash
 make install